09/09/2020 by GOLDI JACQUES-MAYNES

 - Overuse from working out — lifting too much or too many repetitive movements

 - Bruising due to direct blunt trauma

-You can treat and prevent teen back and neck pain at home
+The good news — you can treat and prevent teen back and neck pain at home.

 - Make an effort to perform activities with a neutral spine